Update: This article was last updated on 10th December 2024 to reflect the accuracy and up-to-date information on the page.

 3D printing can be an engaging and educational activity for people of all ages, including children.
 However, it’s important to consider the complexity and safety of the 3D printing process when determining an appropriate age for a child to use a 3D printer.

-For very young children below 8 years, it may be more appropriate to use a 3D printing pen or other simple crafting tools to create basic 3D shapes.
+For very young children under 8 years old, it may be more appropriate to use a 3D printing pen or other simple crafting tools to create basic 3D shapes.
 As children get older and gain more fine motor skills, they may be ready to use a 3D printer with adult supervision.

-Here will be answering a few burning questions which will run through every child’s mind regarding 3D Printing and the processes which are used, as well as help you understand the very basics of this science and the benefits you can reap!
+Here, I will answer a few burning questions that will run through every child’s mind regarding 3D Printing and the processes used.
+I will also help you understand the very basics of this science and the benefits you can reap!

 What is 3D Printing?